ACP agents

 - default is

-cwd(optional): requested runtime working directory (validated by backend/runtime policy).label(optional): operator-facing label used in session/banner text.
+cwd(optional): requested runtime working directory (validated by backend/runtime policy).label(optional): operator-facing label used in session/banner text.streamTo(optional):"parent"streams initial ACP run progress summaries back to the requester session as system events.- When available, accepted responses include

 Sandbox compatibility

 ACP sessions currently run on the host runtime, not inside the OpenClaw sandbox.
-Current limitations:- If the requester session is sandboxed, ACP spawns are blocked.
+Current limitations:- If the requester session is sandboxed, ACP spawns are blocked for both

 Sandboxed sessions cannot spawn ACP sessions because runtime="acp" runs on the host.
 Use runtime="subagent" from sandboxed sessions.